ianwallen/external-partners/README.md

 •	Ensure the docker-compose.yml file includes services for GeoNetwork, Elasticsearch, PostgreSQL with PostGIS, and Kibana.
 An example configuration is available in the GeoNetwork documentation. citeturn0search2
 4. Configure GitHub Codespaces:
 •	In your repository's root directory, create a .devcontainer folder.
-•	Inside .devcontainer, create a devcontainer.json file with the following content: {
+•	Inside .devcontainer, create a devcontainer.json file with the following content:

+	{
 	  "name": "GeoNetwork Development",
 	  "dockerComposeFile": "docker-compose.yml",